 The advantage Triumph has is its heritage of triples and parallel twins.
 Virtually no other company has this heritage, and Triumph can therefore develop motorcycles… Continue reading

 It’s no secret that the recent worldwide economic downturn has seriously affected motorcycle sales, sending them plunging by a third.
-Now here in the United States, it’s become a common thing to see executives at big firms take huge bonuses, even when the… Continue reading
+Now here in the United States, it’s become a common thing to see executives at big firms take huge bonuses, even when the company isn’t doing so… Continue reading

 Harley-Davidson has come up with a good idea, and it’s one that really should be implemented as widely as possible.
 The MoCo will be implementing the Harley-Davidson Fit Shops at dealers all over the country.

-Dealership Fit Shop specialists work with current… Continue reading
+Dealership Fit Shop specialists work with current and prospective Harley-Davidson motorcycle… Continue reading

 As I mentioned before, the economy isn’t good.
 And since motorcycles are a luxury good for most people, they are being hit especially hard.
 The MoCo had a 91% drop in profits last quarter, Suzuki’s sales numbers have collapsed…it’s bad all over.
 And I can prove… Continue reading